josdem/hugo/content/techtalk/elixir_fizzbuzz.md

 Randomized with seed 521475
 ```

-## Refactoring fizzbuzz using pattern mathing and private functions
+## Refactoring fizzbuzz using pattern matching and private functions

 Using matchers we can simplify our code.